Can the Oceans Chemistry Reverse Climate Change?

 Why Oceanography is Critical for Climate Studies

-This thermal inertia, while modulating surface warming rates, results in profound oceanic heat accumulation that alters stratification and circulation patterns.
-The stored energy is not inert; it fuel ...
+This thermal inertia, while modulating surface warming rates, results in profound oceanic heat accumulation that alters stratification and circulation patterns. ...

 Read More..